jhs67/picha/README.md

 	alphaQuality: (0-100) quality for the alpha channel, default is 100,
 	preset: WebP compression preset
-			('default', 'lossless', 'picture', 'photo', 'drawing', 'icon', 'text'), }
+			('default', 'lossless', 'picture', 'photo', 'drawing', 'icon', 'text'),
+	exact: true to preserve the color of transparent pixels, }
 ```